Tower Hill railway station (Devon): History

 The ceremonial opening of this section of the line by the London and South Western Railway, was Tuesday, 20 July 1886, with public services commencing on the following day.

 The line arrived at Tower Hill, the station name being taken from a nearby farm.
 Local people had favoured a station at Boldford, 1½ miles nearer to Launceston, whereas St. Giles on the Heath, ½ mile to the west, was the only village in the area chosen, having a population of 258 in 1901.

 The station was then absorbed by the Southern Railway during the Grouping of 1923.
 The Second World War was to bring a reversal of fortunes when in 1943 the loop was restored and extended by a further 150 yards to enable the servicing of U.S. ammunition dumps in the surrounding countryside.
 At the same time the signal box was moved from the Down platform to a position in front of the booking office on the Up platform.

 The station passed to the Southern Region of British Railways on nationalisation in 1948, and was subsequently closed by the British Railways Board.

-The station was oil lit throughout its existence, services being withdrawn in February 1964.
+The station was oil lit throughout its existence, freight services being withdrawn in February 1964.
 The signal box closed on 7 November 1965, from which date the 12+1/2 mi from Halwill to Launceston was a single section.
 The gradual run-down in services during the 1960s saw Tower Hill reduced to an unstaffed halt, followed by complete closure on 3 October 1966.